xivanalysis/xivanalysis/docs/composing-job-analysis.md

 ## Changelog

-Akin the the About module, the Changelog shouldn't contain any analysis results.
+Akin to the About module, the Changelog shouldn't contain any analysis results.
 It's situated permanently beneath all other content on the page, and should display a list of changes that have been made to both core, and the job being analysed.

 If you're making changes to anything in the parser, make sure you include a changelog entry outlining the changes you've made!